s-zeid/site/projects/rain/index.md

-A Web-based version of this animation is available at [ti-rain.s.zeid.me](https://ti-rain.s.zeid.me/).&nbsp; It requires a recent Web browser, such as Firefox or Google Chrome, that supports the HTML 5 Canvas element.&nbsp; It may also work in Internet Explorer 7 or later; however, I have only tested it in Google Chrome at the time of this writing.
+A Web-based version of this animation is available at [ti-rain.s.zeid.me](https://ti-rain.s.zeid.me/).&nbsp; It requires a recent Web browser, such as Firefox or Google Chrome.

 [The source is on GitLab.](https://code.s.zeid.me/ti-rain)